bauripalash/fossurl/README.md

   1. Database : [jsonstore.io](https://jsonstore.io)

 ### ⚠ Warning
-Please Don't Use FossUrl to shorten any sensitive Information , important files or any other sensitive things which can create privacy issues of an individual or a company or an organisation.
+Please Don't Use FossUrl to shorten any sensitive Information , important files or any other sensitive things which can create privacy issues for an individual or a company or an organisation.

 ### Licence : MIT